Srimanta Sankaradeva Sangha: History

 The literary wing has published many important books for the benefit of the devotees.
 A book detailing how to conduct a wedding by Nama-Prasanga is notable among them.
 This had been authored by Gopika Ballabh Goswami and Bhuban Chandra Bhuyan in 1937 AD.
 This was revised in 1977 AD.
 The constitution of the Srimanta Sankaradeva Sangha was given a final shape in 1971 AD from out of the preliminary guide-book prepared way back in 1933 AD.
 Till now 70 books have been published.
 Complete works of Srimanta Sankaradeva is the most important among them.
 His magnum opus, Kirtana Ghosha has been rendered to English and published already.
 It will now be rendered to Bengali also.
 Books by Sonaram Chutiya, Golap Mahanta, Yogeswar Bordoloi etc. are important treasures of Srimanta Sankaradeva Sangha.
 The Reception Committees also bring out many titles in every annual session.
-The Platinum Jubilee Session also will see the publication of several books, including one important book by Dr Sanjib Kumar Borkakoti, a leading academician of Assam, about the contributions of the Srimanta Sankaradeva to religion and culture.
+The Platinum Jubilee Session also will see the publication of several books, including one important book by Dr Sanjib Kumar Borkakoti, a leading academic of Assam, about the contributions of the Srimanta Sankaradeva to religion and culture.
 Every session publishes a voluminous multi-lingual souvenir with serious articles.
 These create an intellectual environment in the state.
 The intellectual growth in the state has certainly been stimulated by Srimanta Sankaradeva Sangha.

 Srimanta Sankaradeva Sangha made it compulsory for the devotees to keep the holy Gunamala authored by Srimanta Sankaradeva on the altar.
 It removed the idolatry that had entered into the order in the intermittent period contrary to the teaching of the saint.
 It has been striving hard to bring about unity among the followers of Eka Sarana Nama Dharma.

 Srimanta Sankaradeva Sangha has spread its activities in the Barak valley and even outside Assam.
 Its Diamond Jubilee Session was held in 1992 AD at Hailakandi.
 The 550th birth anniversary of Srimanta Sankaradeva was celebrated in Kolkata, New Delhi, Puri, Kochbehar, etc. The 75th year of the Srimanta Sankaradeva Sangha has been celebrated in an appropriate manner in different places in the state.
 This celebration started with the 74th Dumardah session at Gauripur in 2005 AD.

 The Srimanta Sankaradeva Sangha has also set up a youth wing called Sewa Bahini.
 This wing has worked for self-employment generation for the youths in different parts of the state through its volunteer force.
 They have set up self-help groups in different parts of the state and generated self-employment.
 In addition to economic activities, the regular emphasis on the building moral character and spirituality is there.
 Thus this youth wing has helped maintain peace and stability in the state as they preach non-violence and universal brotherhood.